 The Workforce Innovation and Opportunity Act (WIOA) is a federally funded program.
 WIOA funds are available for dislocated workers, low-income individuals & out-of-school youth.
 The funds are administered specifically through services geared toward helping disadvantaged citizens obtain meaningful employment.

 - Program Supplies

 - Uniforms and Tools

 *Additional support services are available based on individual eligibility and WIOA policy

 Qualifications to receive WIOA assistance depends on the following criteria:

 - County of Residence

-- Completion of at least (1) semester, (case by case)
+- Completion of at least one semester of college

 - GPA of at least 2.5

 - Type and level of program of study